-In addition, we typically initiate a resolution process at the request of, or with the consent and participation of, the complainant.
+In addition, we typically initiate a resolution process at the request of, or with the consent and participations of the complainant.
 This means that if a complainant does not want an investigation, usually we do not investigate.

-When a resolution process is not conducted, Title IX/EOAA, when appropriate, takes steps to stop the reported conduct, prevent its escalation or occurrence, and address its affects, such as providing resources to the person reported to have experienced the conduct or providing targeted preventive education including to the person reported to have engaged in the conduct.
+When a resolution process is not conducted, the Title IX Office, when appropriate, takes steps to stop the reported conduct, prevent its escalation or occurrence, and address its affects, such as providing resources to the person reported to have experienced the conduct or providing targeted preventive education including to the person reported to have engaged in the conduct.